MikeCuzzo/pizzatron3000-Bot/README.md

 ## Created by MikeCuzzo: https://mikecuzzo.github.io/

 Pizzatron9000-Bot is an automation script for playing the Pizzatron 3000 mini-game New Club Penguin game.
 The bot interacts with the game window, taking screenshots of orders, reading the text using OCR, and adding various toppings to the pizza based on the order.
-It uses color-based mouse movements to simulate user actions and add ingredients like cheese, sauce, seaweed, shrimp, squid, and fish.
+It uses color-based mouse movements to map and simulate user actions and add ingredients like cheese, sauce, seaweed, shrimp, squid, and fish.

 ## Requirements